How to Connect Notion to Claude (5 Methods + Trade-Offs)

 - Notion MCP: Model Context Protocol integration

-- Context Link: Model-agnostic semantic search URL
+- Context Link URLs: Model-agnostic semantic search URLs

 Let's go through each.